josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 hypothesis of 20.").

 Looking at the analysis, we see that we get some summary statistics.
-The 95% confidence interval represents the range which, if we were to draw repeated samples of the same size (74) from the population of all cars, we would expect 95% of them to contain the true population mean.
+The 95% confidence interval represents the range which, if we were to draw repeated samples of the same size (74) from the population of all cars, we would expect 95% of the estimated means to fall in that range.

 Below that, we see some details of the test being run.
 The important detail is that the null Hypothesis (`Ho`) is what you meant for it to be.